 To help you get started, there are 2 videos below, that show you how each lookup option works.
 There are written steps below the videos:

 1) Excel Lookup with Multiple Criteria: Shows how the INDEX and MATCH functions work together, with one criterion.
 Next, at the 1:50 mark, the formula is changed, to work with 2 criteria.
 To follow along with the video, download the sample file.

 2) Get Started with Excel FILTER function: Shows how the FILTER function works, with one criterion.
 The 3rd example at the 6:00 mark, shows the FILTER function with 2 criteria.
 To follow along with the video, download the sample file.

-To do this Excel lookup with multiple criteria, you can use the INDEX and MATCH functions.
+To do an Excel lookup with multiple criteria, you can use the INDEX and MATCH functions.

 When INDEX and MATCH are used together, they create a flexible and powerful lookup formula.

 Before using INDEX and MATCH with multiple criteria, let's see how they work together in a simple formula.

-In this example, we need to find “Sweater” in a column B of a price list, and get its price from column C.
+In the following formula, we need to find “Sweater” in a column B of a price list, and get its price from column C on the same worksheet.

-Here’s how that simple INDEX / MATCH formula finds the sweater price:
+Here’s how that simple INDEX / MATCH formula finds the correct price for sweater.

 So, by combining INDEX and MATCH, you can find the row location of an item, and return the price from that row.